 - Duragesic Mat

 Uses For Duragesic

-The fentanyl skin patch should not be used if you need pain medicine for just a short time, such as when recovering from surgery (eg, tonsils surgery).
-Do not use this medicine to relieve mild pain.
-This medicine should not be used to treat pain that you only have once in a while or "as needed".
+The Duragesic® skin patch should not be used if you need pain medicine for just a short time, such as after dental surgery or tonsil surgery.
+Do not use the patch for mild pain or pain that occurs only once in a while.

 This medicine is available only with your doctor's prescription.